 A window appears to connect to the server instance.

 - For Server name, enter the endpoint for your RDS instance.

 - Choose Connect

-You cannot deploy the project directly into an RDS DB instance.
-To deploy the Tabular model, you must move your model files to the DB instance and run the SSAS stored procedure.
+You cannot deploy SSAS project directly from SSDT to an RDS DB instance.
+To deploy SSAS project, you must move your model files to the DB instance and run the SSAS stored procedure.